-The Virginia Department of Education has a long history in providing distance‐learning opportunities for its middle and high school students.
-Beginning in the 1980s, the Virginia Satellite Education Network (VSEN) offered AP and world language courses via satellite television to students throughout Virginia.
+What is today Virtual Virginia began in 1984 as Virginia’s Electronic Classroom, and by the end of the decade, the program expanded to become the Virginia Satellite Education Network (VSEN).
+VSEN offered AP and world language courses via satellite television to students throughout Virginia.
 VSEN’s primary mission was to serve students in rural and underserved regions by providing courses that were unavailable because of a lack of highly qualified local instructors for those courses or because student enrollment would be too low to offer the courses locally.
-Thousands of students in Virginia and across the nation successfully completed courses through the VSEN program.
+Thousands of students successfully completed courses through the VSEN program.

-In the mid-2000s, VDOE added web‐based course delivery via the Virtual Virginia Advanced Placement School (VVAPS).
-Shortly thereafter, VDOE decided to fully embrace online education and merged the VSEN and VVAPS programs to form Virtual Virginia.
+In the early 2000s, the VDOE launched a web‐based course delivery program via the Virtual Virginia Advanced Placement School (VVAPS).
+In 2006, the VDOE fully embraced online education and merged the VSEN and VVAPS programs to form Virtual Virginia.

 Projects and highlights:

 K–12 Online Instruction: Virtual Virginia provides online instruction to students throughout the Commonwealth.
 Virginia-certified instructors teach courses from kindergarten through the twelfth grade, through daily synchronous instructional sessions and asynchronous content, assignments, and feedback.
 Students may enroll part-time or full-time.